 5. Discuss the findings with stakeholders and decision makers

-Once you have found out the best options for your business, you need to discuss the findings with stakeholders and decision makers.
+Once you have found the best options for your business, you need to discuss the findings with stakeholders and decision makers.
 This will help them to understand the implications of PESTEL on your business and make the best decisions for the future.

 6. Making decisions